Yorke Island (Canada): History

-In 1938 Major Treatt of the Canada War Department, inspected the west coast of Canada and determined suitable locations for coastal defenses.
+In 1938 Major Treatt of the Canada War Department, inspected the west coast of Canada and determined suitable locations for coastal defences.
 Yorke Island was determined to be a suitable site.
 The site was equipped with two 4.7" Quick firing guns, later replaced by two 6" Mk7 guns on Mk 2 mounting (transferred from the Stanley Park Battery).
 Also fitted was a 6 pdr Hotchkiss "examination gun".
-Anti-aircraft defense was provided by two 40mm Bofors guns at two different sites.
+Anti-aircraft defence was provided by two 40mm Bofors guns at two different sites.
 In all three 800 million carbon arc searchlights were positioned to maintain a night fighting ability.
 In addition examination vessels, nicknamed the "Gumboot Navy" due to the use of fishing vessels and their crew, were on station to assist the fort in examining all passing traffic.

 Approximately 60 buildings were built to support the garrison.
 A major challenge with Yorke Island was a lack of drinking water.
 Water was at first supplied by Union Steam ships while dropping off construction materials.
 After this was determined to be too inefficient, a scow with a large tank was brought in to fill the 50000 gallon cement water tank via the nearest creek on Hardwicke Island.
 Filling this tank and its challenges led to the only death on Yorke, Gnr Brunt, when the skiff he and others were on was swamped returning from a maintenance trip to Hardwicke Island.
 Brunt's leg tangled in the boat tow line and he was lost when it sank.
 Efforts to recover him were not successful.

 Yorke Island was an isolated post which combined with lack of action, the advent of the conscript act, and minimal contact with locals led to some discipline issues, nicknamed "Going Yorkie".
 Segregation was also a difficulty: some men served on the island at the same time did not meet until reunions were arranged well after the war.

 As the threat of attack diminished the garrison was decommissioned and the fort was abandoned by early 1946.